architect/arc.codes/src/views/docs/en/guides/plugins/overview.md

 ## Authoring plugins

-Architect provides a suite of workflows, conventions, and optimized defaults for building excellent [Functional Web Apps][fwa] with AWS.
+Architect provides a suite of workflows, conventions, and optimized defaults for building excellent functional web apps with AWS.
 Architect plugins enable developers to extend (or override) this functionality in a variety of ways with interfaces into both workflows and resource creation.

 To create a fresh plugin, you can run `npx arc create --plugin my-plugin-name`